 One of the most fun Christmas jobs is bringing some of our favorite holiday characters to life.

-Look for events where you can dress up to be Santa Claus, Mrs. Claus, an elf, or more!
+Look for events where you can dress up as Santa Claus, Mrs. Claus, an elf, or more!
 And don’t stop at malls – there are likely dozens of public and private events that need extra help.

 11. Work at winter venues